adaltas/node-nikita-docs/src/md/usages/logging_debugging.md

 ### Listening to events

-At the heart of this architecture is the Events API.
+At the heart of this architecture is the [Nikita Events API](/usages/events).
 A Nikita session extends the [native Node.js Events API](https://nodejs.org/api/events.html).
-You may use the `on(event, handler)` function to catch event, extending the `nikita.log.stream` action is much easier by passing a string writer and a serializer function.
-Also, it is not recommended to call the `emit` function directly but instead your are encourage to call the `nikita.log` function which will associate the "type" property with the event of the same name.
+All other mechanisms presented below rely on the events emitted inside the Nikita session.
+You may use the `on(event, handler)` function to catch event but extending the `nikita.log.stream` action is probably a bit easier, expecting a string writer and a serializer function.

-The events available provide you with multiple entry point to catch information across the entire life cycle:

-- `lifecycle`
-  It indicates execution directives which may occur at different steps of the action life cycle. it uses the "message" property as a code to define what is happening.
-The following values exists: "disabled_false", "disabled_true", "conditions_passed", "conditions_failed".
-- `text`
-  It is the default event when the function `log` is called.
-- `header`
-  It is throw before an action is called if it contains the "header" option.
-- `stdin`
-  It represents some stdin content, used for example by the `system.execute` action to provide the script being executed.
-- `diff`
-  It represents content modification, used for example by the `file` action.
-- `handled`
-  It is emitted once an handler has completed, whether it failed or was successful, and before calling the callback.
-- `stdout_stream`
-  It is a stream input reader receiving stdout content, used for example by the `system.execute` action to send stdout output from the executed command.
-- `stderr_stream`
-  It is a stream input reader receiving stderr content, used for example by the `system.execute` action to send stderr output from the executed command.
-- `end`
-  It is throw if no error occured when no more action are scheduled for execution.
-- `error`
-  It is thrown when an error occurred.

 ### Extending `nikita.log.stream`

-It is a low level action which is not meant to be used directly.
+It is a low level action which is meant to be extended and not to be called directly.
 More specific actions could used the `nikita.log.stream` action by providing a [Node.js writable stream](https://nodejs.org/api/stream.html#stream_writable_streams) and a serializer object.

 The serializer is an object which must be implemented by the user.
 Keys correspond to the event types and their associated value is a function which must be implemented to serialize the information.